AmazingCow-Tools/COWTODO/README.md

   -V --verbose        : Verbose mode, helps to see what it's doing.
      --no-colors      : Make the output uncolored.
   -e --exclude <path> : Exclude the path from scan.
+  -t --tag     <tag>  : Set specifics tags to add or exclude from search.

  *--list-exclude-dir          : List all exclude path in (RC_PATH).
   --add-exclude-dir    <path> : Add exclude path to (RC_PATH).